Biological network: Centrality

+where A_{ij} tells you if node i is connected to node j (1 = yes, 0 = no), C_{K}(j) is the score of node j, α controls how much influence farther-away nodes have (smaller = less influence), and β gives every node a small base score.
+This measure accounts for the cumulative influence of a node across multiple steps in a network, which is relevant in multi-step biological processes.

+These centrality measures provide complementary approaches for analyzing the structure and organization of biological networks.

 Communities

 The graphic displays a food web of Secaucus High School Marsh without grouping/communities (left) and the food web with communities (right).

 Studying the community structure of a network by subdividing groups of nodes into like-regions can be an integral tool for bioinformatics when exploring data as a network.
 A food web of The Secaucus High School Marsh exemplifies the benefits of grouping as the relationships between nodes are far easier to analyze with well-made communities.
 While the first graphic is hard to visualize, the second provides a better view of the pockets of highly connected feeding relationships that would be expected in a food web.
 The problem of community detection is still an active problem.
 Scientists and graph theorists continuously discover new ways of subsectioning networks and thus a plethora of different algorithms exist for creating these relationships.
 Like many other tools that biologists utilize to understand data with network models, every algorithm can provide its own unique insight and may vary widely on aspects such as accuracy or time complexity of calculation.

 In 2002, a food web of marine mammals in the Chesapeake Bay was divided into communities by biologists using a community detection algorithm based on neighbors of nodes with high degree centrality.
 The resulting communities displayed a sizable split in pelagic and benthic organisms.
 Two very common community detection algorithms for biological networks are the Louvain Method and Leiden Algorithm.